Development Coordination – information for the Local Community and Developers

 If you have a specific query relating to the submission of the CMP, then please contact the relevant team:

-Every six weeks the Development Coordination Team hosts an online forum that brings together developers and contractors who are working around the Marsh Wall, Isle of Dogs area.
+Every six weeks the Development Coordination Team hosts an online forum that brings together developers and contractors who are working in Tower Hamlets.

 The forums provide an opportunity for developers to update on the following: